 Inside the natural part is about 600 meters.
 The artificial portico (2 km long) was created for the transport of ores by carts to the land exit to Kynidos.
 In the natural cave, the corridors that developed over the years resemble a labyrinth, within an area of 3,500 sq.m.

 But the most impressive element in the cave is the stalactites and stalagmites, which will impress you with their volume and shape.
-Katafyki was also a place of various events and festivals, and here too the glorious Easter is celebrated, with the lighting of fires that illuminate the interior of the cave.
+Katafyki was also a place of various events and festivals, and here, too, the glorious Easter is celebrated, with fires lighting the cave’s interior.

 Hiking

-The most famous route followed by hiking enthusiasts in Kythnos starts from Loutra.
+The most famous route for hiking enthusiasts in Kythnos starts in Loutra.
 The path is well marked and passes through an uphill ravine and from the plateau to Katakefalos.
 From this place, the path continues, ending at the castle of Oria.
-The route is relatively easy, and its length is about 3.5 km.
+The route is relatively easy, and it is about 3.5 km long.

 Walk in Chora

-The capital of Kythnos, Chora (or Massaria) is 8 km from the port of Merichas.
+The capital of Kythnos, Chora (or Massaria), is 8 km from the port of Merichas.
 It is built on the edge of a plateau and is one of the most beautiful settlements of Kythnos.
-Its picturesqueness, combined with its Cycladic character, together with its cosmopolitan shops make it even more impressive.
+Its picturesqueness, combined with its Cycladic character and its cosmopolitan shops, makes it even more impressive.

 There is a central cobbled path that gathers the commercial traffic of Chora, and here are taverns, bars, shops, and folk art shops.